starturtle/one-bit/README.md

 ### Requirements
 Disclaimer: I have not made any experiments wrt backwards compatibility yet.
-#### OpenCV
-This project requires [OpenCV](https://opencv.org/releases/) to be built.
-I'm working with version 4.2.
-The opencv root folder must be part of your CMAKE_MODULE_PATH.
 #### CMake
 Configuration of this project requires [CMake](https://cmake.org/download/) to be installed.
 I'm using 3.15.2.
 You need CTest if you wish to build the unit tests.
 #### Qt5